Anti-Trans Lutheran Thinks Personal Pronouns are a “Sinful Delusion”

 A Revolutionary Feminist History: A Review of Women, Race & Class

 It is not uncommon in school to learn about women’s suffrage.
-Most of us are familiar with the names of Susan B. Anthony and Elizabeth Cady Stanton because of it.
+Most of us are familiar with Susan B. Anthony and Elizabeth Cady Stanton because of it.
 As far as feminist history, this is often the beginning and the end of the story.
 If we want to know about the lives of women under slavery, the role that Black men and women played in achieving women’s suffrage, the treatment of working-class women by suffragists, and the stances that Black women took on the abortion and anti-rape movements, then we have to look elsewhere.
 Angela Davis’s 1981 masterpiece Women, Race & Class is where you can find all this and more.
 High school and college classrooms around the country would do well to add it to their syllabi.

 Read more